What you should do when your installer has ceased to trade

 Get in touch and share your story

 If you believe you should have received an IBG but haven’t, then we would like to hear from you.
 Its important for HIES to ensure consumers receive robust protection and we are always looking at ways to help improve standards within the industry.
 Also, if you did try to make a claim on your IBG but it was rejected, for whatever reason, we would like to hear why.
-Please complete our short form by clicking here.
+Please leave your story in the comments section below.

 We'd love to know how useful you found this page.

 Please take our 10 second poll to see the votes to date.

 The Home Insulation & Energy Systems Contractors Scheme (HIES) is a Chartered Trading Standards Institute approved Consumer Code for the renewable sector.
 The HIES Code of Practice requires that consumers are dealt with professionally, courteously and sympathetically.
 Any products installed by HIES members must be fit for purpose, installed professionally and come with comprehensive guarantees which are covered by specialist insurance, providing consumers with a high level of protection and peace of mind.
 We aspire to deliver world class dispute resolution services and provide consumers with free access to our frontline complaints team, mediation, independent inspections (at our discretion) and free access to an independent ombudsman.
 For further information about HIES visit www.hiesscheme.org.uk or follow us on Twitter or Linkedin.